eggerino/stagma/doc/language-spec.md

 `exit`

 Pops the top value and exits the program with the poped value as the return code.
 If the stack is empty, a zero is returned implicitly.
-This instruction is implicitly called at the end of every program.

 E.g.: `1 exit 65 print` exits the program with 1 before printing "A".